R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/01-kanban-engine.md

-# 01 — Kanban Production Engine
+# 01_Kanban Production Engine

 > How I replaced a physical instruction sheet and a broken Excel file with a 7-stage state machine that processes ~70 production orders per month.

 ## The problem

-At EQUIMSA, every production order (OP) followed a sequence of stages — from raw material reception through fabrication, quality testing, and final packaging.
+At EQUIMSA, every production order (OP) followed a sequence of stages from raw material reception through fabrication, quality testing, and final packaging.
 Before DEVIA, tracking this was done with:

 1. **A physical paper sheet** with instructions that literally traveled between the lab and the production floor.
 If the sheet was on someone's desk, no one else knew the order's status.
-2. **A shared Excel file** I introduced as an improvement — but it created new problems.
+2. **A shared Excel file** I introduced as an improvement, but it created new problems.
 Rows were accidentally deleted, data was entered incorrectly (~50% of OPs needed manual cleanup), and there was no way to know who changed what or when.
 3. **Phone calls.** Knowing where an order stood required calling 1–2 people across 3 departments (lab, production, post-fabrication).
-Each inquiry took 10–15 minutes.
+Each inquiry took 5–10 minutes.

 **Result:** ~3 OPs per week got stuck in the pipeline without anyone noticing.
 Dead time accumulated silently.